AuraudZ/AuraudZ/README.md

 ### Hi there 👋
 🔭 I’m currently working on Learing how to hack games with C++

-🌱 I’m currently learning Python,JS,CSS,React
+I’m currently learning Java,Python,JS

-🌱 🤔 I’m looking for help with C++
+🤔 I’m looking for help with C++

-🌱 💬 Ask me about Life
+💬 Ask me about Life

-🌱 📫 Reach  me on discord: Allusive#0370
+📫 Reach  me on discord: Allusive#0370

-🌱 ⚡ Fun fact: I like C++

 <a href="https://github.com/sabesansathananthan">